DeepConvContext: A Multi-Scale Approach to Timeseries Classification in Human Activity Recognition: Abstract

 \section{Abstract}

 Despite recognized limitations in modeling long-range temporal dependencies, Human Activity Recognition (HAR) has traditionally relied on a sliding window approach to segment labeled datasets.
-Deep learning models like the DeepConvLSTM typically classify each window independently, thereby restricting learnable temporal context to within-window information.
-To address this constraint, we propose DeepConvContext, a multi-scale time series classification framework for HAR.
-Drawing inspiration from the vision-based Temporal Action Localization community, DeepConvContext models both intra- and inter-window temporal patterns by processing sequences of time-ordered windows.
-Unlike recent HAR models that incorporate attention mechanisms, DeepConvContext relies solely on LSTMs -- with ablation studies demonstrating the superior performance of LSTMs over attention-based variants for modeling inertial sensor data.
-Across six widely-used HAR benchmarks, DeepConvContext achieves an average 10\% improvement in F1-score over the classic DeepConvLSTM, with gains of up to 21\%.
-Code to reproduce our experiments is publicly available via \url{github.com/mariusbock/context_har}.
+Deep learning models like the DeepConvLSTM typically classify each window independently, restricting learnable temporal context to within-window information and producing fragmented, temporally incoherent activity timelines.
+To address this constraint, we propose \textit{DeepConvContext}, a multi-scale time series classification framework for HAR.
+Drawing inspiration from the vision-based Temporal Action Localization community, DeepConvContext models both intra- and inter-window temporal patterns separately by processing sequences of time-ordered windows.
+Across six widely-used HAR benchmarks, DeepConvContext achieves an average 5\% improvement in F1-score and up to 18-point improvement in mAP over related approaches, while achieving latency and throughput comparable to prior methods that extend temporal context through hidden state propagation across batches.
+Our quantitative and qualitative analysis underline the importance of inter-window learning and show how it produces more coherent activity segments even in online prediction scenarios.
+Code to reproduce our experiments is publicly available via \url{www.github.com/mariusbock/deepconvcontext}.

 \ccsdesc[500]{Human-centered computing~Ubiquitous and mobile computing design and evaluation methods} \ccsdesc[500]{Computing methodologies~Neural networks}

 \keywords{Human Activity Recognition, Deep Learning, CNN-LSTMs}